 \section{II.
 Mixed helical $p$-wave states}

-In this section, we present the modeling of two mixed helical $p$-wave states, i.e., $A_{1u}+iA_{2u}$ state and $B_{1u}+iB_{2u}$ state, and the numerical results for the AHC.
+In this section, we present the modeling of two mixed helical $p$-wave states, {\it i.e.}, $A_{1u}+iA_{2u}$ and $B_{1u}+iB_{2u}$, and the numerically obtained AHC.
 In both of these states, Cooper pairing develops between equal (pseudo-)spin electrons, although the pairing amplitude differs for the two spin species.
 Our following analyses will be based on the $d_{xz}$-$d_{yz}$ two-orbital whose Hamiltonian is given by Eq.~(5) in the maintext, $H_{0\bk}=\epsilon_{\bk}+\tilde{t}_{\bk}\sigma_z+\lambda_{\bk}\sigma_x+\eta_{\bk}\sigma_y s_z$.
-In this case the spin-up and spin-down species can be treated separately and as a result the calculation of AHC is analytically tractable.
+In this case the spin-up and spin-down species can be treated separately, hence the calculation of AHC is analytically tractable.

 Here we present the zero-temperature derivation of the AHC.
-At zero temperature, the only transition processes that contribute to the AHC are the ones that start from a negative energy state, and then scatters into a positive state via interband velocity and finally returns to the original state.
-In this case the AHC can be obtained by solving the BdG Hamiltonian directly and plugging the eigenfunctions into the spectral representation.
-For the spin-up sector, the normal state Hamiltonian is
+At zero temperature, the only transition processes that contribute to the AHC are the ones that start from a negative energy state, and then scatter into a positive state via interband velocity and finally return to the original state.
+In this case the AHC can be obtained by solving the BdG Hamiltonian directly and substituting the eigenfunctions into the spectral representation.
+For the spin-up sector, the normal-state Hamiltonian is

 where

 where $t_{\pm}=t \pm \tilde{t}$. $t$ and $\tilde{t}$ are hopping parameters in $\epsilon_{\bk}$ and $\tilde{t}_{\bk}$, respectively.
 The unitary matrix that diagonalize $H_{0\bk\uparrow}$ is

 where